urbanadventurer/urlcrazy/README.md

 ## Is the domain valid?

 URLCrazy has a database of valid top level and second level domains.
 This information has been compiled from Wikipedia and domain registrars.
-We know whether a domain is valid by checking if it matches toplevel and second level domains.
+We know whether a domain is valid by checking if it matches top level and second level domains.
 For example, www.trademe.co.bz is a valid domain in Belize which allows any second level domain registrations but www.trademe.xo.nz isn't because xo.nz isn't an allowed second level domain in New Zealand.

 ## Popularity Estimate